‘Avengers: Endgame’ Has Impressive $40 Million Friday, Projected To Have Biggest Second Weekend Ever

 — Box Office Mojo (@boxofficemojo) May 3, 2019

-If Endgame does, in fact, beat Avatar and become the highest-grossing movie all time, fans should expect a big thank you from the notorious directors.
+If Endgame does, in fact, beat Avatar and become the highest-grossing movie all time, fans should expect a big thank you from the directors.

 Avengers: Endgame is now in theaters everywhere.